Programs & Services

 Our experienced team of physicians, psychologists, physical and occupational therapists, and vocational rehabilitation counselors works with patients to help them return to healthy and functional lifestyles by addressing physical limitations, pain, emotional distress and vocational problems.

-The Pain Management Program is an interdisciplinary rehabilitation program for injured workers and others with disabling low back, neck, shoulder, or other musculoskeletal or neuropathic chronic pain including chronic regional pain syndrome (CRPS).
+The Structured Intensive Multidisciplinary Program is an interdisciplinary rehabilitation program for injured workers and others with disabling low back, neck, shoulder, or other musculoskeletal or neuropathic chronic pain including chronic regional pain syndrome (CRPS).
 The functional restoration program includes medical management, reduction of excessive or harmful medications, comprehensive physical conditioning, psychological and cognitive behavioral therapy for depression or other emotional distress, and vocational counseling.
 Read More »

 The Work Hardening Program is an intensive, individualized, job specific program of activity for work injuries with the goal of safe return to work.
 The functional restoration program uses real or simulated work tasks and graded conditioning exercises to improve fitness and tolerance for work.
 Read More »